Argentine government launches Covid-19 vaccine passport

 Argentina has so far recorded 56,023 Covid-19 deaths and 2,373,153 Sars-Cov-2 infections nationwide since the outbreak of the pandemic.
 President Alberto Fernandez is since late Friday among those who tested positive for the virus.

-The tool, which is expected to disclose whether a person has been vaccinated, is expected to become useful for international flights in the near future.
+The tool, which is expected to disclose whether a person has been vaccinated, is expected to become useful for international flights shortly.
 It would also include the same information regarding an adult person's children, authorities said.

 “For the first time, we have a unified and digital registry of all the people who were actually given the vaccine,” Public Innovation Secretary Micaela Sanchez said.